skylarhuang/ML_CyberSecurity/Lab2/README.txt

 All results for the original lab requirements can be found in:
 	Adversarial_Attacks_on_Deep_Neural_Networks.ipynb

-To reproduce the result, input epsilon value and save images, use file:
+To reproduce the results, input epsilon value and save images, use file:
 	Result_Reproduction.ipynb

+Don't interrupt running cell.
+If have to interrupt, choose restart and clean all output.

 =======================================================================================
 =======================================================================================